 Flexibility with Services

 Many people appreciate having some flexibility with scheduling funeral or memorial services.
-When you choose to cremate instead of going the traditional route, you have several different options.
+When you choose to cremate instead of going the traditional route, you have several options.
 You can schedule the funeral immediately before the process.
 You could also schedule a memorial service to occur after the process.
-You could have immediate family assemble for a cremation service at the time of the process.
+Furthermore, you could have immediate family assemble for a cremation service at the time of the process.
 Some people even opt for this procedure without any formal service whatsoever.
 Family members spread out over great distances may appreciate this flexibility with scheduling.
 After the conclusion of the procedure, you have several options for the remains.
 You can scatter the ashes, or you can also keep the ashes in a special urn.
 Some people opt to purchase a location for permanent interment of the remains.

 Environmental consciousness leads some people to consider their burial options carefully.
 Materials used for caskets, toxic chemicals used during embalming, and the plot for the remains can all affect the environment.
 Using hardwoods or metal materials for caskets slows or prevents decomposition of the casket as well as the natural decomposition of the deceased.
 Using viable land for cemeteries prevents using this land for other agricultural purposes.
 Embalming fluids used to prepare the deceased for burial will end up in the soil after burial.
 These chemicals are carcinogenic, and they may travel to nearby waterways where they may end up in the water supply.
 Choosing cremation allows you to avoid the issues with chemicals and burial, but the process does emit greenhouse gases into the environment.

 Explore your options to determine which one fits your needs and desires at the end of life.